-The Priority Axis 2 builds on the fact that utilisation of heritage potential for sustainable development of the PA depends on people's ability to preserve biodiversity and a favourable conservation status of habitats and species as well as the natural and cultural heritage in a long-term perspective.
-Therefore, it addresses the expressed need for smart valorisation and active preservation of heritage through its integration with local economies and CB sustainable tourism products/destinations.
+The Priority Axis 2 builds on the fact that mobilisation of heritage potential for sustainable development of the PA depends on people's ability to preserve biodiversity and a favourable conservation status of habitats and species as well as the natural and cultural heritage in a long-term perspective.
+Therefore, it addresses the expressed need for smart valorisation of heritage through its integration with local economies and CB products/destinations and penetration to the markets.
 At the same time, the need for restoration of biodiversity a favourable conservation status of habitats and species as well as involvement of local population in its preservation is extremely important.